Mobilpadde/react-nd-my-reads/README.md

 ## Changes

+ * 08/30/17
+   * Books move correctly from the search-page

+ * 08/29/17
+   * Allow books to be rearranged from the search-page

  * 08/28/17
    * Search by pressing any button
    * Set state properly

  * 08/27/17
    * Make it impossible to add existing books from search-results.

  * 08/08/17:
    * The search-bar won't close when clicking on it.
    * Press enter to save push the search, to the url. (***NOT FULLY FUNCTIONING***)

 ## License